libvips/pyvips/doc/intro.rst

 -----------------------

-The bulk of these API docs are generated automatically by :meth:`.generate_docs`.
+The bulk of these API docs are generated automatically by :meth:`.Operation.generate_sphinx_all`.
 It examines libvips and writes a summary of each operation and the arguments and options that that operation expects.

 Use the C API docs for more detail: